 Strong detail to

-Our laboratory resolution chart revealed sharp, distinct line patterns down to about 1,800 lines per picture height in both the horizontal and vertical directions in JPEGs straight out of the camera.
-(Some might argue for over 1,800 lines, but aliasing artifacts such as moiré patterns begin to appear at lower resolutions.)
+Our laboratory resolution chart revealed sharp, distinct line patterns down to about 2,400 lines per picture height in the horizontal direction and to about 2,400 in the vertical direction in JPEGs straight out of the camera, though moiré made worse by generous default sharpening makes it difficult to call.
 Extinction of the pattern occurred between 2,600 and 2,800 lines in the horizontal direction, and between 2,800 to 3,000 lines in the vertical direction.
-Canon's Digital Photo Professional wasn't able to extract significantly more resolution, perhaps another 100 lines in the horizontal direction, but applying less sharpening than the camera avoided some of the aliasing artifacts seen near the limits of resolution.
+Canon's Digital Photo Professional wasn't able to extract more resolution and actually produced slightly less, but applying less sharpening than the camera avoided some of the stronger aliasing artifacts seen near the limits of resolution.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.

 Sharpness & Detail